 vi Protection of trade secrets

-While trade secrets were already protected in France, this protection is now part of the commercial code, where a harmonised definition of trade secrets has been provided for.
+While trade secrets were already protected in France, this protection is now part of the Commercial Code, where a harmonised definition of trade secrets has been provided.

-This law sets out a number of practices that were already implemented by the Paris courts in practice, in particular, closed hearings and the ability for the court to take a confidential document into consideration while limiting its communication and adapting the wording of its judgment to preserve trade secrets58.
+The law sets out a number of practices that were already implemented by the Paris courts in practice, in particular closed hearings and the ability for the court to take a confidential document into consideration while limiting its communication and adapting the wording of its judgment to preserve trade secrets58.
 To avoid disclosing trade secrets of a defendant, the French courts may decide to split proceedings to rule first on validity and, if validity is confirmed, to rule then on infringement and possibly allow access to certain exhibits containing confidential information relevant for evidencing infringement and assessing damages.59

 The articulation of the protection of trade secrets with the right to perform a saisie-contrefaçon has generated some litigation.
 Despite being secret, a seized element that is necessary to evidence infringement should be provided to the claimant.
-To balance the interests at stake, the judge can order the bailiff to put the seized elements under seals, give only access to designated outside counsels or restrict access to hearings, or both.45
+To balance the interests at stake, the judge can order the bailiff to put the seized elements under seals, give access only to designated outside counsel or restrict access to hearings.60

 vii Criminal law against infringement